gurumojo/warthog/README.md

 >`grunt replace`

-This task runs the r.js optimizer:
+This task runs the r.js optimizer for AMD modules:

->`grunt requirejs`
+>`grunt rjs`

 This task tags the working environment to use a specific build: